zhongning163/Java-interview/README.md

 # Java-interview
-some question being asked frequently in an interview
+some questions being asked frequently in an interview